Ronan-Lee-Optimize/Optimization-Log/README.md

 ## strategy update
 odd weeks = new content,  even weeks = review and application🔥 / (forgot way much than i thought 💀 i really should locked in 🫡)

+## studying for CSAT while learning python actually helps a lot